lisa-wm/consulting/README.md

 * `3_presentation` contains the **presentation** and associated files.
 * `4_report` contains the **report** and associated files.
 * `5_seminar` contains all files created for the **teaching material** and seminar.
-The website, however, is linked to another, public repo (https://github.com/lisa-wm/nlp-twitter-r-bert).
+The website, however, is linked to another repo (https://github.com/lisa-wm/nlp-twitter-r-bert).